The Headless Edit: No.2

 Bridget Jones: Mad About The Boy

-Even more predictably, I also loved the latest film in the Bridget Jones series.
-The story felt fittingly more mature and emotional than the previous instalments, but it didn’t lose any of the humour and charm that makes Bridget such a loveable and relatable lead.
-I particularly enjoyed how the film subtly shows that, even in the wake of grief, Bridget’s life is full of all kinds of love, in all different forms.
+Film ✹ A more mature and emotional instalment of an iconic series.
+But the humour and charm that make Bridget such a loveable lead are still very much present.
+I loved how subtly they showed that, even in the wake of grief, Bridget’s life is full of all different kinds of love.

 Sebastian Curi & Maria Macarena Luzi’s Studio

-One of my favourite articles that I ever wrote for 91 Magazine was a tour of Sebastian Curi and Maria Macarena Luzi’s incredible studio space.
-The pair recently relocated to Barcelona, where they are slowly but surely setting up a new, equally gorgeous studio.
+Studio Tour ✹ I once interviewed Sebastian Curi and Maria Macarena Luzi’s about their studio for 91 Magazine.
+Now they have a new studio.
+And it’s just as gorgeous.
 The way they curate a space that feels light and airy, while also being practical and full of visual stimulus, is masterful.

 Inside Michelle Dockery’s London Townhouse

-Every few months, I get lost down a rabbit hole watching videos of rich people showing off their beautiful houses on YouTube.
-When picking a favourite to share from my recent binge, I feel like I should say it was the home of a cool art curator or fashion designer.
-But it wasn’t.
-It was Architectural Digest’s house tour of actress Michelle Dockery.
-Her home is full of odd art, pops of red and nods to Downton Abbey - all of which I love very much.
+Home Tour ✹ I’ve recently watched a lot of YouTube videos of rich people showing off their houses.
+I’d like to say my favourite was a cool art curator or fashion designer.
+It wasn’t.
+It was Architectural Digest’s tour of actress Michelle Dockery’s home.
+It’s full of odd art, pops of red and nods to Downton Abbey - all things I love.

 Busy Is No Longer Aspirational